 3. Failure of one of the testicles to descend into the scrotum.

-4. Poor blood supply to the vessels.
+4. Poor blood supply to blood vessels.

 Interpretation of ultrasound indicators